RaymiiOrg/ssl-decoder/README.md

 # SSL Decoder

-Simple PHP script which decodes an SSL connection or certificate and displays information.
+Simple PHP script which decodes an SSL connection and/or certificate and displays information.

-### Features

 * Tries to give all the information you need instead of a rating.
 * Open source, so you can self host it.